TABLE OF CONTENTS

 LaMOMS provides no-cost insurance to uninsured women for the duration of their pregnancy and up to 60 days following the delivery.
 It covers doctor’s visits, hospital care, labs, prescriptions, and obstetric services.

-LaCHIP is available to children under 19 who don’t have health insurance and are part of a household with low income.
+LaCHIP is available to children under 19 who don’t have affordable health insurance and are part of a household with low income.
 Subsidized LaCHIP Affordable Plans are available to families with higher income levels.

 Medicaid Long-Term Care is available if you require a nursing home level of care and intend to remain a licensed facility for at least 30 consecutive days.
 To qualify for this program, you must be at least one of the following: